 We are dedicated to connecting students to success by aligning them with the best pathway that suites their interests, skills and aspirations.

-Sophomores and some freshmen come to us for just over an hour of eye-opening program overview at the end of November and early December.
+Sophomores visit our Bellefontaine Main Campus for just over an hour of eye-opening program overview at the end of November and early December.

-Sophomores and families are invited back to campus for our Open House on December 6 to meet our staff, tour the labs, learn about career and college options, and ask any questions you may still have about career-technical education during Fall Career Preview Night on November 30.
+Sophomores and families are invited back to campus for our Open House on December 6 to meet our staff, tour the labs, learn about career and college options, and ask any questions you may still have about career-technical education.